-The trailer for ID2: Shadwell Army has been unleashed ahead of its cinematic release on Friday 12th August, 21 years after Philip Davis’ revered 1995 football hooliganism classic ID.
+ID2: Shadwell Army was released in cinemas on Friday 12th August, 21 years after Philip Davis’ revered 1995 football hooliganism classic ID.
 Starring Paul Popplewell, Linus Roache and Neil Pearson, alongside a number of the original cast, ID2: Shadwell Army filmed on location inHull in 2015 as a result of investment from Screen Yorkshire’s Yorkshire Content Fund.

 Simon Rivers (Doctors) plays DC Mohammed Anwari.